Inflation -- who cares? Monetary Policy in Times of Low Attention: Quantifying Attention

-where $\beta_i = (1-\rho)c_i$, $\beta_1 = \rho$ and $\tfrac{\beta_2}{\beta_1} = \gamma$.
-I estimate \eqref{reg1} using a forecaster-fixed-effects regression.
-Since the dependent variable shows up with a lag on the right-hand side, however, the exogeneity assumption is violated.
-Therefore, I apply the estimator proposed by \citet{blundell1998initial} (BB for short) and I use all available lags of the dependent variable as instruments.\footnote{Appendix \ref{sec:robust} shows that the results are robust to using fewer lags.} Standard errors are robust with respect to heteroskedasticity and serial correlation.
+where $\beta_i = (1-\rho_{\pi})\bar{\pi}_i$, $\beta_1 = \rho_{\pi}$ and $\tfrac{\beta_2}{\beta_1} = \gamma$.
+For the SPF, where I can use individual forecasts, I estimate \eqref{reg1} using a forecaster-fixed-effects regression.
+Since the dependent variable shows up with a lag on the right-hand side, however, a standard fixed-effects regression introduces a bias \citep{nickell1981biases}.
+Therefore, I apply the estimator proposed by \citet{blundell1998initial} (BB for short) and I use all available lags of the dependent variable as instruments.\footnote{Appendix B.1 shows that the results are robust to using fewer lags.} All reported standard errors are robust with respect to heteroskedasticity and serial correlation.
 As an alternative to the BB estimator, I also estimate \eqref{reg1} using pooled OLS.
-For the Survey of Consumers, I apply the Newey-West estimator (\citet{newey1987simple}).
+For the Survey of Consumers I cannot include individual fixed effects as I use average and median expectations and thus, I apply the Newey-West estimator using four lags (\citet{newey1987simple}).

 To examine how attention changed over time, I run regression \eqref{reg1} for the period before and after 1990, separately.
-The results are robust to different split points (see Appendix \ref{sec:robust}).
-Later on, I will estimate \eqref{reg1} using rolling-windows of ten years each.
+The results are robust to different split points (see Appendix B.1).
+Later on, I will estimate \eqref{reg1} using rolling-windows of ten years each and show that the general patterns I document are robust.